Nitsorn/mapped_react_map/README.md

 - Props are as follows:

 ```
+{
   user = {
     jobs: [],
     travel_reports: [
       {
         job_name, // either job's name, or "start day", "end day"
         job_id, //nil means start or end or free day tracking
         actual_routes: ['lat,lng', 'lat,lng'], // this is array of points sent from mobile app.
       }
     ]
   },
   date, // moment object
-jobs = [], // these are unassigned jobs on that day
+  jobs = [], // these are unassigned jobs on that day,
+  other_stuff // look at code
+}
 ```